Upwelling Case Study – Exploring Surface Currents

 Arrows show current directions.
 At the M1 and M2 sites, are relationships between winds and surface currents consistent with what you’ve learned about the Coriolis effect?

 (To see the data in motion, click the image at left.
 For other winter current animations, click links below.)

-Given these surface current patterns, do you think that upwelling occurred during the summer months?
+Given these surface current patterns, do you think that upwelling occurred during the winter months?